 Doctors trained in treating children with brain and nervous system conditions (pediatric neurologists) evaluate and treat children with NMO at Mayo Clinic in Minnesota.

 Research discoveries.
 Neurologists and scientists at Mayo Clinic discovered an autoantibody, NMO-IgG, that is a specific marker of NMO.
 This antibody may help doctors diagnose neuromyelitis optica, and can help identify the disorder from multiple sclerosis.

 Studies of NMO at Mayo Clinic are focused on finding new tests to help diagnose affected people as early as possible, enhancing understanding of the disease and improving treatment.

-Mayo Clinic in Rochester, Minn., is ranked among the Best Hospitals for neurology and neurosurgery, ophthalmology and for rehabilitation by U.S. News & World Report.
+Mayo Clinic in Rochester, Minn., ranks #1 for neurology and neurosurgery in the U.S. News & World Report Best Hospitals rankings.
+Mayo Clinic in Rochester, Minn., is ranked among the Best Hospitals for rehabilitation and is ranked high performing for ophthalmology by U.S. News & World Report.